exploring self-realization, sacred personhood, and full humanity

 Jesus responded, "seven times? - how about, seventy times seven!"

 Legalists have interpreted this to mean: "Well, let's see now.
 Jesus has given us a new law here - seventy times seven is 490 - so that's the magic number when extending forgiveness to a scoundrel; after that, he's on his own, and fair game.
 Jesus said so."
-(A recent Presidential candidate, offering the ripest wisdom, seriously offered this view as biblically correct, a guide for living.)
+(A recent Presidential candidate, offering the ripest wisdom, seriously put forth this view as biblically correct, a guide for living.)

 seven, the perfect number

 The ancients ascribed a metaphoric sense of perfection and completion to the number seven.
 Elsewhere, we've seen that seven is used over 50 times in the book of Revelation: seven lamps, seven angels, seven vials, seven spirits, seven woes, seven trumpets, seven thunders, seven churches, seven heads, seven resurrections, seven plagues, on and on...